scanapi/scanapi/CONTRIBUTING.md

 $ poetry run scanapi --help
 ```

-But as you may noticed, you need an API specification file to run ScanAPI properly.
+As you may noticed, you need an API specification file to run ScanAPI properly.
 Otherwise you will receive this error:

 ```shell